Mar-Issah/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## General
 - Why Python programming is awesome
-- Why indentation is so important in Python
+- Why indentation is so important in Python.
 - How to use the `if, if ... else` statements
 - How to use comments
 - How to affect values to variables